 Carbon Capture and Sequestration (CCS) has been shown to reduce fossil fuel production by up to 90%.
 It is hailed by industry and government as one of the most important technologies for the future, but currently it is prohibitively expensive and may actually increase overall emissions.
 New innovations are needed to make CCS more affordable and environmentally friendly.

 CCS takes carbon produced by power generation and industrial process, prevents it from entering the atmosphere and stores it safely underground or in depleted oil and gas fields.
 With growing pressure to reduce CO2 production, the next few years could see massive growth.
-The market currently stands at $4,430 million but estimates predict it will grow to $14,200 million by the end of 2025 at an annual rate of 15.7%.
+The market surpassed $3 billion in 2019 and is estimated to cross $6 billion by 2026.

 The political and economic landscape is set perfectly for carbon capture.
 According to the International Committee on Climate Change (ICCC), the world will have to reduce carbon emissions by 45% on 2010 levels by 2030 if it is to restrict global warming to 1.5%.